NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Motif analysis

-We can also analyze motif occurence in the peaks, to see how this varies between the different cell types.
+We can also analyze motif occurrence in the peaks, to see how this varies between the different cell types.

 #### Identifying enriched motifs